Sources: US prepares charges against WikiLeaks' Assange

 Attorney General Jeff Sessions said at a news conference Thursday that Assange's arrest is a "priority."

 "We are going to step up our effort and already are stepping up our efforts on all leaks," he said.
 "This is a matter that's gone beyond anything I'm aware of.
 We have professionals that have been in the security business of the United States for many years that are shocked by the number of leaks and some of them are quite serious.
 So yes, it is a priority.
-We've already begun to step up our efforts and whenever a case can be made, we will seek to put some people in jail.
+We've already begun to step up our efforts and whenever a case can be made, we will seek to put some people in jail."

 "We've had no communication with the Department of Justice and they have not indicated to me that they have brought any charges against Mr. Assange," said Assange's lawyer, Barry Pollack.
 "They've been unwilling to have any discussion at all, despite our repeated requests, that they let us know what Mr. Assange's status is in any pending investigations.
-There's no reason why Wikileaks should be treated differently from any other publisher."
+There's no reason why WikiLeaks should be treated differently from any other publisher."

 Pollack said WikiLeaks is just like the Washington Post and the New York Times, which routinely publish stories based on classified information.
 WikiLeaks, he says, publishes information that is in "the public's interest to know not just about the United States but other governments around the world."

-Note: CORRECTION: This story has been updated to correctly describe the allegations against Assange in Sweden and clarify Pompeo's comment about free speech protections.